gabrielfu/solidity-math/README.md

 uint256(-1); // RangeError: Value overflow: Uint256(-1)
 ```

-However, the right operand can also be a regular JS number, string, or another BN:
+The right operand can also be a regular JS number, string, or another BN.
+However, it must fit into the range of left operand type,
+and must stay compliant of Solidity restrictions.
 ```typescript
 uint256(1).add(2); // Uint256(3)
 uint256(1).add("3"); // Uint256(4)